esphome/esphome-docs/guides/configuration-types.rst

 - **drive_strength** (*Optional*, string): On ESP32s with esp-idf framework the pad drive strength, i.e. the maximum amount of current can additionally be set.
 Defaults to ``20mA``.
   Options are ``5mA``, ``10mA``, ``20mA``, ``40mA``.
+- **ignore_strapping_warning** (*Optional*, boolean): Certain pins on ESP32s are designated *strapping pins* and are read by the chip on reset to configure initial operation, e.g. to enable bootstrap mode.
+  Using such pins for I/O should be avoided and ESPHome will warn if I/O is configured on a strapping pin.

+  For more detail see :ref:`strapping-warnings`.

-- **strapping** (*Optional*, boolean): Certain pins on ESP32s are read by the chip on reset to configure initial operation, e.g. to enable bootstrap mode.
-These pins can be strapped high or low with pull-up resistors (or a switch) to change the reset state.
-Using such pins for I/O can cause problems if the connected circuitry pulls the pin up or down at reset, and ESPHome will warn when strapping pins are used for I/O. If you are sure that you are using a strapping pin for I/O in a way that will not cause problems, you can suppress the warning by setting this option to ``true`` in the pin configuration.
-Defaults to ``false``.
+  If you are *absolutely* sure that you are using a strapping pin for I/O in a way that will not cause problems, you can suppress the warning by setting this option to ``true`` in the pin configuration.
-  This option has no other effect beyond suppressing the warning.

 .. _config-time: